Chams15/RagAgentHobbit/README.md

-Basic RAG Architecture implementation of Llama 3.1 8b Model using local Ollama integration.
+Basic RAG Architecture implementation of Llama 3.1 8b Model using local Ollama integration for The Hobbit book by Tolkien.

 How to run: